mustafa89/dotfiles/README.md

 # Dotfiles

-1. To set up our workstation we must first execute `sudo make setup` This will install ansible and necessary packages to run the main ansible `playbook`.
+1. To set up our workstation we must first execute `sudo make setup`.
+This will install ansible and necessary packages to run the main ansible `playbook`.
-2. Once done, we can then run `make init`
+2. Once done, we can then run `make init`.
 Provide your sudo password.
-This is needed the for the first time.
+> This is needed the for the first time.
 3. Now run `make run`
-This will actually run the main ansible `playbook.yml` that will setup the work station.
+This will run the main ansible `playbook.yml` that will setup the work station.
-> `make check` is can also be run to the ansible playbook in checkmode.
+> `make check` can also be run which will run the ansible playbook in checkmode.
 4. When the playbook has run to completion.
     - Reboot your system.
     - Log in (but this time click on the setting button next to the login button and select `i3`)